 11. Access to talent is often cited as a key issue for fintechs - are there any immigration rules in your jurisdiction which would help or hinder that access, whether in force now or imminently?
 For instance, are quotas systems/immigration caps in place in your jurisdiction and how are they determined?
 There is no quota in the fintech sector for foreign individuals working in Indonesia.
 The general rule is that foreign individuals are welcome to work in Indonesia in fintech areas.
 The employment of expatriates for work in Indonesia falls under the category of employment for a fixed term.
 The rationale behind this is that foreign workers must obtain a valid permit to work in Indonesia and the permit is only issued with maximum validity of 12 months, extendable.

 Foreign investment fintech companies are allowed to employ expatriates, subject to the prevailing laws and regulations on recruitment of foreign workers.
 An employer must hire at least 1 Indonesian employee for every expatriate employed, to act as the expatriate's counterpart.
-Furthermore, the employer must obtain an expatriate manpower utilisation plan as the master document to obtain an individual work permit (in the form of a notification) for every expatriate employed.
+Furthermore, the employer must obtain a feasibility assessment result approval of expatriate manpower utilisation plan as the master document to obtain an individual work permit (in the form of an expatriate manpower utilisation plan) for every expatriate employed.
 The expatriate must then obtain a limited-stay visa and permit to stay in Indonesia lawfully.
-Expatriate workers are entitled to the same protection under the relevant Indonesian labour laws and regulations as Indonesian employees.
+Expatriate workers are entitled to the same protection under the relevant Indonesian labour laws and regulations as Indonesian employees, except in the event of termination, they will not be entitled for any severance or compensation.
+They will only be entitled for indemnification, if their employment contract is terminated before its due expiry, which amount should be equivalent to their remaining salary throughout their employment contract period.